-- Preview Email Newsletter

 WASHINGTON, Aug.
 5 -- The National Mining Association (NMA) has submitted a public comment letter to the Mine Safety and Health Administration (MSHA) expressing its support for a proposal aimed at revising outdated regulations regarding trolleys used in metal and nonmetal (MNM) mines and coal mines.
 In the letter, the NMA argues that trolleys are no longer an effective means for transporting mined ore, coal, and personnel, advocating for the transition to more modern systems.

-The NMA, which rep more ST
+The NMA, which represents a significant portion of the U.S. mining i more ST

 National Rural Electric Cooperative Association Supports Overhaul of NEPA Regulations to Streamline Infrastructure Projects (10)